 BOS is a very flexible tool used extensively by both qualitative and quantitative researchers and can export to Excel, SPSS and other formats.
 No complicated set-up or technical knowledge is required.
-If you encounter problems gaining permission for an account, contact the Researcher Environment Team by emailing firstname.lastname@example.org.
+If you encounter problems gaining permission for an account, email the Researcher Environment Team.

 If you plan on using survey tools such as Google forms or SurveyMonkey, consider whether the nature of your data (i.e. includes data from human participants, personal, sensitive or confidential data) is suitable in the design phase of your research.
 Other survey tools may be used by some researchers, but please be sure to check with your supervisor before using them to make sure they are compliant with the General Data Protection Regulation, which applies from 25 May 2018.

-If you have found any research tools you think are helpful that are not already listed, contact the Researcher Environment Team by emailing email@example.com.
+If you have found any research tools you think are helpful that are not already listed, email the Researcher Environment Team.